dhrone/pydPiper/README.md

 This software was inspired by the work I had previously done on Raspdac-Display.
 The basis for most of that code came from Lardconcepts (https://gist.github.com/lardconcepts/4947360).
 A great overview of LCD/OLED logic is available on Wikipedia (https://en.wikipedia.org/wiki/Hitachi_HD44780_LCD_controller).
 While that document is focused on the popular HD44870 LCDs, most of what is describe there applies to the Winstar OLED.
 There are important differences though.
 The OLED appears to be much more sensitive to timing issues and requires a different command sequence to reset it back to a known good state upon a warmstart.
 Understanding the initialization behavior of the Winstar in 4 bit mode was greatly assisted by PicAxe who currently have a PDF posted which detailed a method to resync with the display.
 This is described on the last page of  http://www.picaxe.com/docs/oled.pdf.
 Creating a font system to work on a small pixel display was a challenge.
-The file format of my fonts was derived from BMFONT by Angelcode (www.angelcode.com).
+The file format of my fonts was derived from BMFONT by Angelcode (http://www.angelcode.com).
 Finding good examples of low bitcount fonts was hard.
-A site dedicated to supporting the Dwarf Fortress game  (dwarffortresswiki.org/index.php/Main_Page) was invaluable.
+A site dedicated to supporting the Dwarf Fortress game  (http://dwarffortresswiki.org/index.php/Main_Page) was invaluable.
 It contains many user contributed sprite tables include many different fonts.
 The characters for BigFont_10x16 though came from WoodUino (http://woodsgood.ca/projects/2015/02/17/big-font-lcd-characters/).
 This is a very clever font that allows a complete 96 character font to be created that is 16 pixels high while using just the 8 custom characters available on an HD44780 display.
+A few symbols (repeat, repeat once, random) where inspired by the LCD program of Randy Cupic (https://github.com/RandyCupic/RuneAudioLCD).

 ## License